-The Lunar Data Project (LDP, now part of the PDS Lunar Data Node) is an effort to take relevant, scientifically important ALSEP and other Apollo data archived at the National Space Science Data Center (NSSDCA) and put it into a digital form which can be used by researchers and mission planners.
-The NSSDCA holds the most complete collection of these data, but much are stored on hard copy media or on magnetic tapes in old, rarely used formats, making them inaccessible to most users.
+The Lunar Data Project (LDP, now part of the PDS Lunar Data Node) is an effort to take relevant, scientifically important ALSEP and other Apollo data archived at the NASA Space Science Data Coordinated Archive (NSSDCA) and put it into a digital form which can be used by researchers and mission planners.
+The NSSDCA holds the most complete collection of these data, but much are stored on hard-copy media or on magnetic tapes in old, rarely used formats, making them inaccessible to most users.